-Many state and local government agencies that administer public benefits such as Medicaid, the Children’s Health Insurance Program (CHIP), SNAP (formerly called food stamps), LIHEAP, WIC, or subsidized child care, have ongoing contact with families and individuals who work and also receive public benefits.
-Enlisting such agencies in tax credit outreach is an effective way to reach large numbers of eligible workers on a regular basis.
+Many state and local government agencies that manage public benefits – such as Medicaid, the Children’s Health Insurance Program (CHIP), SNAP (formerly called food stamps), LIHEAP, TANF, WIC, or subsidized childcare – have ongoing contact with families and individuals who work and receive public benefits.
+Involving these agencies in tax credit outreach is an effective way to reach large numbers of eligible workers on a regular basis.

 - State or county program administrators